dpoetzsch/clockwork-mocks/README.md

 2. Use a library like [sidekiq-fake-scheduler](https://github.com/dpoetzsch/sidekiq-fake-scheduler).
    This is superior to inline mode in that it respects the dates when the jobs are scheduled so you can test your application more fine-grained.
    The proposed gem neatly integrates with clockwork-mocks.
+   Disclaimer: I am the creator and maintainer of sidekiq-fake-scheduler.

 ## Development